Skip to main content

 Why manual user testing is vital for getting a true picture of a website’s accessibility

-Passing automated testing checks, unfortunately, does not mean that your platform is deemed accessible.
-Automated testing only typically flags up around 30% of errors that relate to WCAG, which is inadequate and there is also more to testing than just meeting web standards.
-Having real-life input is the only way to be able to fully assess the usability of a website.
+Unfortunately, Passing automated testing checks does not mean your platform is deemed accessible.
+Automated testing typically flags up only around 30% of errors related to WCAG, which is inadequate.
+There is also more to testing than just meeting web standards.
+Having real-life input is the only way to fully assess a website’s usability.

 Software alone cannot evaluate things like: